FDlucifer/Proxy-Attackchain/README.md

 # Proxy-Attackchain

-proxylogon, proxyshell, proxyoracle full chain exploit tool
+proxylogon, proxyshell, proxyoracle, proxytoken, CVE-2021-42321 Deserialization RCE full chain exploit tool

 1. ProxyLogon: The most well-known and impactful Exchange exploit chain
 2. ProxyOracle: The attack which could recover any password in plaintext format of Exchange users